cs01/pygdbmi/README.md

 ## Authors

-`pygdbmi` was written by [Chad Smith](https://grassfedcode.com) with [contributions from the community](https://github.com/cs01/pygdbmi/graphs/contributors) for which the author is very grateful.
+`pygdbmi` was written by [Chad Smith](https://grassfedcode.com) with [contributions from the community](https://github.com/cs01/pygdbmi/graphs/contributors).
 Thanks especially to @mariusmue, @bobthekingofegypt, @mouuff, and @felipesere.